nexxyb/Mapreduce-Implementation-Python/README.md

 # Mapreduce Implementation in Python
-This is a python implementation of mapreduce paradigm.
 This project uses two files, `companies.csv` and `accounts.csv`, to produce distinct `.json` files for each company information.
 ## Installation
 This project is supposed to run with [Apache hadoop](https://hadoop.apache.org).
 To run this project, install hadoop first.
 You can install it using [Homebrew](https://brew.sh/).
 Run this command:
 ```